 #17 – Scooters and outside large kids toys

-As with bikes – parents will look for second hand sellers for outside toys, scooters and larger toys – because they are aware that they won’t last forever and second hand will work just as well.
+As with bikes – parents will look for second hand sellers for outside toys, scooters and larger toys – because they’re more than aware that they won’t last forever and second hand will work just as well.

 #18 – Jewellery

-Dress jewellery OR real – just ensure you get the right value for what you’re selling (use a jeweller for a valuation if necessary).
+Just ensure you get the right value for what you’re selling (use a jeweller for a valuation if necessary, so you don’t go giving away something worth a lot for very little, or vice versa…)

 #19 – Art